-Significant changes to immigration detention powers and a new status called “immigration bail” come into force today, 15 January 2018.
+Significant changes to immigration detention powers and a new status called “immigration bail” came into force on 15 January 2018.
 The Immigration Act 2016 (Commencement No. 7 and Transitional Provisions) Regulations 2017 commence sections 61(1) and (2) and 66 of the Immigration Act 2016 and most of the immigration bail provisions set out in Schedule 10.
 As the explanatory note summarises:

 Schedule 10 introduces a new framework for immigration bail, replacing a legal framework containing six different legal statuses (including immigration bail and temporary admission) with a single power of immigration bail.

-Immigration bail applications to the Secretary of State must be made on a new form published overnight.
+Immigration bail applications to the Secretary of State must be made on a new form.
 It promises that “the Home Office will respond within 10 working days”.